-6In online appendix, I provide multiple applications of the methodology including an extension of Krusell and Smith (1998) with an endogenous labor supply and aggregate uncertainty, the model of Khan and observation and generates highly nonlinear aggregate dynamics in the model (Bertola and Caballero, 1994).
+The leading application studies the real business cycle (RBC, hereafter) model with irreversible investment in two different cases: a representative-firm case and a heterogeneousfirm case.7 The irreversibility of investment is grounded in the empirical observation and generates highly nonlinear aggregate dynamics in the model (Bertola and Caballero, 1994).
 However, the quantitative significance of the investment irreversibilities has been contested by Veracierto (2002) in a general equilibrium environment.
-I revisit this debate based on the new solution method for a canonical model.
-In the model, a firm cannot flexibly adjust its size because of the investment lower bound as in Guerrieri and Iacoviello (2015).7 This constraint is occasionally binding and hence generates highly nonlinear dynamics of capital even in the model with a representative firm.
+I revisit the macroeconomic implication of the firm-level investment irreversibility based on the new solution method for a canonical model.
+In the model, a firm cannot flexibly adjust its size because of the investment lower bound as in Guerrieri and Iacoviello (2015).8 This constraint is occasionally binding and hence generates highly nonlinear dynamics of capital even in the model with a representative firm.
 The solution of the model was extensively studied in the literature, so I begin with comparing the performance of the RTM for this representative firm case with those of the existing methods.
 For the comparison, I consider two recently developed methods: the OccBin toolkit by Guerrieri and Iacoviello (2015) and the GDSGE toolkit by Cao et al. (2023).
-The RTM outperforms these methods in terms of accuracy with respect to dynamic consistency at a similar computation speed.8
+The RTM outperforms these methods in terms of accuracy with respect to dynamic consistency at a similar computation speed.9

 Next, I illustrate the computation of the heterogeneous-firm business cycle model with irreversible investment.
 In this model, firms are subject to persistent idiosyncratic productivity shocks and irreversibility constraints, leading to highly nonlinear capital dynamics at the firm level.
-Due to such micro-level nonlinearity, it is difficult to specify the correct aggregate law of motion in the state space approach.9 On top of this, a non-trivial market clearing condition for the labor market in the model adds another layer of computational hurdle.
-I confirm that the RTM quickly delivers an accurate solution of the model, when compared to other methods.
+Due to such micro-level nonlinearity, it is difficult to specify the correct aggregate law of motion in the state space approach.10 On top of this, a non-trivial market